bbauska/UofM-Inter-with-JavaScript/readme.md

 </p>

 Hi everyone.
 Earlier we did a Code With Me where we wanted to make one image, a random image.
-Now, let\'s talk about what we would do if we want to use JavaScript to update numerous images.
+Now, let&apos;s talk about what we would do if we want to use JavaScript to update numerous images.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 254.
 (150) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->